Constitution of Japan: Drafting process

 Unlike most previous Japanese legal documents, the constitution is written in modern colloquial Japanese instead of Classical Japanese.
 The Japanese version includes some awkward phrasing and scholars sometimes consult the English drafts to resolve ambiguities.

 The MacArthur draft, which proposed a unicameral legislature, was changed at the insistence of the Japanese to allow a bicameral one, with both houses being elected.
-In most other important respects, the government adopted the ideas embodied in the 13 February document in its own draft proposal of 6 March.
+In most other important respects, the government adopted the ideas embodied in 13 February document in its own draft proposal of 6 March.
 These included the constitution's most distinctive features: the symbolic role of the Emperor, the prominence of guarantees of civil and human rights, and the renunciation of war.
 The constitution followed closely a 'model copy' prepared by MacArthur's command.

 In 1946, criticism of or reference to MacArthur's role in drafting the constitution could be made subject to Civil Censorship Detachment (CCD) censorship (as was any reference to censorship itself).
 Until late 1947, CCD exerted pre-publication censorship over about 70 daily newspapers, all books, and magazines, and many other publications.

 Adoption

 It was decided that in adopting the new document the Meiji Constitution would not be violated.
 Rather, to maintain legal continuity, the new Constitution was adopted as an amendment to the Meiji Constitution in accordance with the provisions of Article 73 of that document.
-Under Article 73 the new constitution was formally submitted to the Imperial Diet, which was elected by universal suffrage, which was granted also women, in 1946, by the Emperor through an imperial rescript issued on 20 June.
+Under Article 73, the new constitution was formally submitted to the Imperial Diet, which was elected by universal suffrage, which was also granted to women, in 1946, by the Emperor through an imperial rescript issued on 20 June.
 The draft constitution was submitted and deliberated upon as the Bill for Revision of the Imperial Constitution.

 The old constitution required that the bill receive the support of a two-thirds majority in both houses of the Diet to become law.
 Both chambers had made amendments.
-Without interference by MacArthur, House of Representatives added Article 17, which guarantees the right to sue the State for the tort of officials, Article 40, which guarantees the right to sue the State for wrongful detention, and Article 25, which guarantees the right to life.
+Without interference by MacArthur, House of Representatives added Article 17, which guarantees the right to sue the State for the tort of officials; Article 40, which guarantees the right to sue the State for wrongful detention; and Article 25, which guarantees the right to life.
 The house also amended Article 9.
-And the House of Peers approved the document on 6 October; the House of Representatives adopted it in the same form the following day, with only five members voting against.
-It became law when it received the Emperor's assent on 3 November 1946.
+The House of Peers approved the document on 6 October; the House of Representatives adopted it in the same form the following day, with only five members voting against.
+It became law when it received the imperial assent on 3 November 1946.
 Under its own terms, the constitution came into effect on 3 May 1947.

 A government organisation, the Kenpō Fukyū Kai ("Constitution Popularisation Society"), was established to promote the acceptance of the new constitution among the populace.